 -Assist in research activities.

--Assist in the content of the information webpage Análisis Latino.
+-Assist in research and publication of the content of the Observatorio de Relaciones Internacionales y Derechos Humanos and the Human Rights section of the information webpage Análisis Latino.

--A letter expressing the interest in making the internship at CADAL and the possible dates for the internship (In Spanish).
+-A letter expressing your interest in doing the internship at CADAL and the possible dates for the internship (in Spanish).

--Complete Curriculum Vitae with a recent picture (English or Spanish).
+-Complete and updated Curriculum Vitae with a recent picture (English or Spanish).

--An essay explaining why you chose CADAL, and what you are expecting from your internship at CADAL, how you think this internship will help with your professional future, and your opinion on the activities and work of CADAL (In Spanish).
+-An essay explaining why you chose CADAL, and what you are expecting from your internship at the organization, how you think this internship will help with your professional future, and your opinion on the activities and work of CADAL (In Spanish).

--A letter of recommendation from a professor in the University, a manager of a Civil Society Organization or a public officer (English or Spanish).
+-A letter of recommendation from a professor at a University, a manager of a Civil Society Organization or a public officer (English or Spanish).

 Complete all the Application requirements.